Kcnarf/d3-voronoi-map-tween/README.md

 - `mapInterpolator(1)` returns a Voronoï map \_similar\*\_ to `endingVoronoiMapSimluation.state().polygons`; there is no polygon for data exclusively in the <i>startingVoronoiMapSimluation</i>
 - else, returns an intermediate Voronoï map inbetween the starting and ending Voronoï maps for any other value within `]0,1[`

+For each polygon `p`, `p.site` gives access to the interpolated site and its caracteristics:

+- `p.site.key` is the key, retrieved from either [_startingKey_](#voronoiMapTween_startingKey) or [_endingKey_](#voronoiMapTween_endingKey), and which allows to make the correspondance between starting and ending data
+- `p.site.interpolatedX` and `p.site.interpolatedY` are its interpolate position
+- `p.site.tweenType`, in `[ENTER_TWIN_TYPE, UPDATE_TWEEN_TYPE, EXIT_TWEEN_TYPE]`, defines if the site handles a entering/updating/exiting data
+- `p.site.interpolatedDataWeight` is the interpolated weight of the underlying data
+- `p.site.startingData` and `p.site.endingData` references the starting and ending data; may be null if the site corresponds to a datum only available in the ending data set or only in the ending data set

 <a name="voronoiMapTween_startingKey" href="#voronoiMapTween_startingKey">#</a> <i>voronoiMapTween</i>.<b>startingKey</b>([<i>key</i>])

-In oredr to make the correpondance between the starting and ending polygon of a single datum, we assigns each starting polygon/cell with their respective datum's key.
+In order to make the correspondance between the starting and ending polygon of a single datum, we assigns each starting polygon/cell with their respective datum's key.
 Starting and ending keys may be distinct.

 If _key_ is specified, sets the _key_ accessor.
 If _key_ is not specified, returns the current _key_ accessor, which defaults to:

 ```js
 function key(d) {